Theatre of the Oppressed: A Pedagogical Approach to Enhance Language Learning

 Learning Intentions

-• Participate in a warm-up activity commonly used to prepare educators to engage in Theatre of the Oppressed.
+• Participate in a warm-up activity commonly used to prepare participants to engage in Theatre of the Oppressed

-• Use personal stories and lived experiences for creative learning by participating in a story circle and 1-2 Image Theatre activities.
+• Use personal stories and lived experiences for creative learning by participating in a story circle and two Image Theatre activities

 YA Connections